moyito2604/Mobot/README.md

-m!stop: stops playing audio and clears the queue m!skip: skips the current track in queue m!showqueue: shows the songs that are currently in queue
+m!stop: stops playing audio and clears the queue m!skip: skips the current track in queue m!showqueue: shows the songs that are currently in queue Slash Commands
+/ping: Displays the bot's ping
+/unpause: plays any paused music in the bot
+All of the Music commands have slash versions as well
 ```

 The music portion of the bot requires a couple dependencies to run properly as it utilizes **yt_dlp, nextcord, youtube-search-python, and ffmpeg** to process the audio that is recieved through the bot.